johnpuddephatt/oclt/_projects/wolvercote.md

 ---
 title: Wolvercote Paper Mill
 date: 2016-08-23 09:30:33 +0000
-excerpt: |
+excerpt: 'An ambitious bid to buy land from Oxford University for a 260-home eco-village in Wolvercote.

-  An ambitious bid to buy land from Oxford University for a 260-home eco-village in Wolvercote.
+'
 layout: project

 ---
 <div class="pullout-box">
 <h2>Key information</h2>